 TiVo Stream 4K vs. Chromecast with Google TV

-At the beginning of the article, I said that the new Chromecast with Google TV stole a lot of the hype from the TiVo Stream 4K.
-Sure, the Amazon FireStick is the dominant force in that segment.
-But, for better or worse, the Chromecast is the TiVo’s biggest competitor.
+At the beginning of the article, I said that the new Chromecast with Google TV stole much of the hype from the TiVo Stream 4K.

-Both devices are remarkably similar.
 They both run the official Android TV operating system and have similar hardware specs.
 There’s a slight difference in processors, however.

 Those updates aren’t always welcome, however.

-The pushback against the updated Google TV launcher that’s rolling out to Android TV users is a perfect example of unwanted updates.
+The pushback against the updated Google TV launcher rolling out to Android TV users is a perfect example of unwanted updates.

 The Verdict: Is the TiVo Stream 4K Worth It?